 PIERCING AFTER CARE GUIDE

 -Clean Hands.
 Remember to always wash your hands before touching your new piercing or the surrounding area.
+Never touch or let anyone else touch your new piercing with un-washed hands.

 -Clean 2-3 times a day.
 Only wash the piercing with saltwater, other clensing solutions may be too strong and kill off healthy bacterias we need for healing.
 Pro tip: Soak a q-tip with saltwater and remove crusts from the area carefully, clean both back and front as well as the surrouding area.

 -Avoid Bathing.
 No swimming in swimming pools, freshwater or saltwater until the piercing is fully healed.
+These areas tend to harbor a lot of bacteria you do not want in your new piercing.

 - Mouth Wash.
 Wash 2-3 times a day with a mouth wash (without alcohol) and after every meal.